 Mission Revival buildings often have the following features:

-Fullerton residents quickly adopted the style and continued to its use into the 1920s.
-Although many Mission Revival buildings were demolished over the years, the buildings that remain show the decorative ways that the Mission style was used in the city.
-Impressive application of the style can be seen in the Hale House (1908) at 2025 E. Chapman Avenue, now called the Ivycrest Montessori Private School; the John Hetebrink House (1914) at 515 E. Chapman Avenue; the Elephant Packing House (1924) at 201 W. Truslow Avenue; the Christian Science Church (1920), now the Self-Realization Fellowship Church, at 142 E. Chapman Avenue; and the former Fullerton General Hospital (1913) at 201 E. Amerige Avenue, now used as a social service agency.
-Two of Fullerton's train depots, now used as restaurants - the Pacific Electric (1918) at 136 E. Commonwealth Avenue and the Union Pacific Depot (1923) now at 110 E. Santa Fe Avenue (moved from 105 E. Truslow Avenue) - were also constructed using the Mission Revival style.
+Fullerton residents quickly adopted the style and continued its usage into the 1920s.
+Although many Mission Revival buildings were demolished over the years, the buildings that remain show the decorative ways that the Mission Revival style was used in the city.
+Impressive applications of the style can be seen in the Hale House (1908) at 2025 E. Chapman Avenue, now called the Ivycrest Montessori Private School; the former Fullerton General Hospital (1913) at 201 E. Amerige Avenue, now used as a social service agency; the John Hetebrink House (1914) at 515 E. Chapman Avenue; the Shepardson House (1921) at 155 Hillcrest Drive; and the Elephant Packing House (1924) at 201 W. Truslow Avenue, listed on the National Register of Historic Places.
+Two of Fullerton's train depots, now used as restaurants – the Pacific Electric Depot (1918) at 136 E. Commonwealth Avenue and the Union Pacific Depot (1923) at 110 E. Santa Fe Avenue (moved from 105 E. Truslow Avenue) – were also constructed using the Mission Revival style.

 After World War I, architects and builders abandoned the Mission Revival style in favor of the more sophisticated Spanish Colonial Revival style and European architectural revivals.

 Read More about the Mission Revival Style:

 2025 E. Chapman Avenue